Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Many students choose to go down this path while studying at college or university.

-Before diving in and deciding to declare a double major here are a few pros and cons to consider.
+Before diving in and deciding to declare a double major, here are a few pros and cons to consider.

 Pros of Declaring a Double Major

-It could also allow some students to study something they believe is a direct career path for them while also exploring an area they are passionate about.
+It could also allow you to study something you believe is a direct career path for you, while also exploring an area you are passionate about.
+And hopefully, in your future career, you can meld the two skill sets together.

-After all, having two majors under a student’s belt means they are skilled at more than just one thing.
+By studying in two different areas, you may broaden your future career path.
+After all, having two majors under your belt means you are skilled at more than just one thing.

-But, beyond this, employers may also look favorably on double majors because it shows they have a broad interest in many topics, can handle the pressures of an increased workload, and are ready and willing to take on new, larger tasks with ease.
+But, beyond this, employers may also look favorably on candidates with double majors because it shows they have a broad interest in many topics, can handle the pressures of an increased workload, and are ready and willing to take on new, larger tasks with ease.

-Staying on track for graduating in four years
+Staying on Track for Graduating in Four Years

 Cons of Declaring a Double Major

-More studying
+More Studying

 And sure, one goes to college to study.
 However, it can also serve as an important developmental moment in one’s life.